Osmel Sousa

 Osmel Ricardo Sousa Mansilla (born 26 September 1946) is a Cuban-Venezuelan beauty pageant entrepreneur, and the former president of the Miss Venezuela Organization.

-Prominently known for his excellence in both pageantry and advertising, Sousa has been called "The Tsar of Beauty" for his significant role in producing the large number of beauty titles for Venezuela.
-For what he is considered, as the best coach of beauty queens, worldwide.
+Known for his career in both pageantry and advertising, Sousa has been called "The Tsar of Beauty" for his significant role in producing a number of beauty titles for Venezuela.

 On 8 February 2018, Sousa announced his public intention to retire from the position and was ultimately succeeded by Gabriela Isler as national director for the Miss Venezuela pageant.

 Early life

 Osmel Sousa was born in Rodas, a town in the province of Cienfuegos in Cuba.
 When he was thirteen, his family sent him to live with his grandmother in Maracaibo, Venezuela.
 After high school he studied with Horacio Peterson's acting company with Lupita Ferrer, Miguel Ángel Landa and Luis Abreu, but quickly realized that he was not cut out to be an actor.
 He then briefly held jobs as an advertising draftsman and art designer for the two large television networks in Venezuela, the state owned VTV and the cable network RCTV.